 The Corporations Act 2001 Cth (Corporations Act) provides a consolidated whistleblower protection regime for Australia’s corporate sector.
-This Whistleblower Protection Policy (Policy) identifies:
+This Whistleblower Standard (the Standard) identifies:

 - the process for making a protected disclosure under the Corporations Act;

 - the protections available for individuals making a protected disclosure; and

 BNY Mellon recognizes the importance of identifying wrongdoing and the importance of having a safe and secure means for individuals to disclose wrongdoing.
 BNY Mellon is committed to meeting its legal and regulatory obligations, upholding its values and Code of Conduct and ensuring that individuals who disclose wrongdoing can do so with the confidence that they will be protected and supported.